 I also found online an annotated copy of the Ms. Pac-Man Z80 source code: an effort between several experieced programmers to document how it functions.
 Though incomplete, it proved an invaluable reference on programming locations and broke down how some of the routines work.

-Understanding better how the code worked, I could start making the changes to turn the Ms. Pac-Man game back into Crazy Otto.
-I'll detail just a few notable examples of changes I made along the way.
+With a better understanding of the code, I could start turning Ms. Pac-Man back into Crazy Otto.
+I'll detail a few notable examples of changes I made along the way.

 Example 1: Monster eyes returning to the pen